msazurestackworkloads/azurestack-gallery/kubernetes/docs/README.md

-# Microsoft Azure Container Service Engine
+# Microsoft Azure Container Service Engine (Deprecated)

 The Azure Kubernetes Service Engine (aks-engine) generates ARM (Azure Resource Manager) templates for Docker enabled clusters on Microsoft Azure.
+Using the marketplace item to create cluster has been deprecated, please use AKS Engine directly.

 ## How to Deploy a Kubernetes Cluster